 Some argue it's only a few bad apples that give all police officers a bad name, and the majority of police officers work hard to protect the community and do so fairly.
 They contend only egregious cases make the news, and the policies and tactics being employed have been successful.

-Critics argue the very foundation of police is broken and can't be fixed with policy changes (like those above).
+Critics argue the very foundation of policing is broken and can't be fixed with policy changes (like those above).
 Rather, they seek an overhaul to the entire system of policing, such as disbanding and restructuring police departments or shifting funding from police departments to community services.

 If you believe you've been subjected to improper police scrutiny or otherwise targeted based on race, talk to a lawyer with experience in police misconduct or civil rights law.
 A lawyer can help evaluate your case and guide you through the legal process.